Microquake-ai/RFC-micro-seismic-data-exchange-format/rfc_data_content.md

 ```

 ### Catalog
 The catalog includes information related to an event or trigger or a series of events.
-We suggest storing the catalog information in QuakeML like object slightly adapted to &mu;seismic data. convention and hierachy closely following the QuakeML standard [documentation](https://quake.ethz.ch/quakeml) but with some deviations to enable the simpler mapping of the information stored by the system.
-Also, we suspect there will be a strong preference to allow for the exchange format to
+We suggest storing the catalog information in a QuakeML like format adapted to &mu;seismic data (see QuakeML documentation [documentation](https://quake.ethz.ch/quakeml)).
+The QuakeML format is

 We propose to organize the catalog information as follows
 - **Level 0**: Catalog